Joe Biden puts blame on Afghan leaders | DW | 16.08.2021

 Biden has come under fire over his decision to stick with the pull out of US troops from Afghanistan

-US President Joe Biden on Monday reiterated that his decision to withdraw troops from Afghanistan was "the right decision."
+US President Joe Biden on Monday reiterated that his decision to withdraw troops from Afghanistan was "the right one for America."

 It's the president's first televised speech since the Taliban claimed victory in Afghanistan on Sunday night.
 It also comes as thousands of people have packed the airport in Kabul desperately seeking to escape.